 - Do you have something of value for your customer or yourself?
 Can your customer do something with your paperwork?
 I assume not, again, only a stack of unvalidated paper.
 Reality will correct that when you start to write working code.

 - Let´s say you learn during your implementation phase and something has to be reworked which makes a design change necessary.
 Will you proceed a change request?
 How long will you try to avoid it?
-Usually, a change request in the waterfall process is treated like a failure which is being tried to circumvent as long as possible.
+Usually, a change request in the waterfall process is treated like a failure which is being sought to circumvent as long as possible.
 That´s why change requests are so expensive in this process model.
-And that´s why learning is so expensive in the waterfall process.
+And that´s why learning is so costly in the waterfall process.

 In the agile world, we respond with the empirical process model.